-If you’ve been a dog owner for a while, you may find yourself looking to swap out your dog’s dry food for a new one, but, it’s important to know how to change dog’s dry food the right way.
+If you’ve been a dog owner for a while, you may find yourself looking to swap out your dog’s current food for a new one, but, it’s important to know how to change dog’s dry food the right way.

-Whether you’ve uncovered a health condition, found a new food you prefer to give your dog, or just want to give your dog some variety, changing your dog’s dry food may not be as easy as expected.
+Whether you’ve uncovered a health condition, found a new food you prefer to give your dog, or just want to give your dog some variety, changing your dog’s food may not be as easy as expected.

 Dogs thrive on routine.
 They get up in the morning, eat breakfast, wait for you to get home from work, eat dinner, and do it all again the next day.

 Okay, maybe it’s not this monotonous, but you get the point.

 When a dog’s routine is thrown off, they can experience anxiety, behavioral issues, difficulty training, and even weight gain.
 Mealtimes are an especially important routine for your dog to have in place, and when this changes, it can cause some discomfort, both physically and mentally.